amy-keibler/go-react-demo/README.md

 1. Un-comment the `node` section of the docker compose file
 2. `cd` into the `go-react` sub-directory
 3. Run `npm install`
+4. Observe the file contents of the Webpack entry point:  `src/index.js`
 4. Run `npx webpack` and observe that it creates the `static/bundle.js` file
 5. `docker-compose up --build` from the parent directory and observe the log message
 6. Change the log message and reload the page